webb/niem-metamodel/README.md

 # Order

-Consistently use this order:
+Within the code for representing and processing models, consistently use this order:

+1. Model
 1. Namespace
-2. ObjectProperty
+1. ObjectProperty
-3. Class
+1. Class
-4. DataProperty
+1. DataProperty
-5. Datatype
+1. Datatype

 # Class content style